 Overdose deaths can be either accidental or intentional.
 Methamphetamine or an opioid are very commonly detected by the Toxicology Laboratory in the specimens collected at autopsy.
-In 2019, there were a total of 139 overdose fatalities [Figure 34].
+In 2020, there were a total of 195 overdose fatalities, which equates to an approximate 40% increase from 2019 [Figure 34].